Hachiya Yoritaka: Military life

 In 1552, Hachiya clan took part in the Battle of Akatsuka as vanguard (possibly Yoritaka) against Yamaguchi clan.

-In late 1568, Yoritaka joined Shibata Katsuie, Hosokawa Fujitaka, Mori Yoshinari and Sakai Masahisa in attacking Iwanari Tomomichi at Shōryūji Castle.
+In late 1568, during Omi campaign, Yoritaka joined Shibata Katsuie, Hosokawa Fujitaka, Mori Yoshinari and Sakai Masahisa in attacking Iwanari Tomomichi at Shōryūji Castle.

 In 1576, he took part at Siege of Mitsuji, the battle was part of the eleven-year Ishiyama Hongan-ji War.

 In the Siege of Itami (1579), Yoritaka also conducted the execution of the Araki Murashige family who rose in revolt against Nobunaga.

 In 1582, he took part at the Battle of Yamazaki against Akechi Mitsuhide.

 In 1583, at Battle of Shizugatake, Yoritaka served Hashiba Hideyoshi and participated in the attack on Gifu Castle of Oda Nobutaka.
 After the battle, he was given 40,000 koku in Tsuruga of Echizen Province.

 In 1585, under Toyotomi Hideyoshi he fought in the Toyama Campaign against Sassa Narimasa.

 In 1587, Yoritaka also joint attack at Hideyoshi's Kyushu campaign against Shimazu clan.